from pakistan to tajikistan across china’s wild west

 The road trip from Kashgar to the 3000-metre high Irkeshtam Pass, marking the border between China and Kyrgyzstan, is an attraction for itself, as you will travel through stunning and diverse landscapes of red mountains, desert plateaus and remote settlements built along the unruly course of the Kirzlesu River.

-Once entered Kyrgyzstan (expect long but friendly border formalities) we'll head to Sary Tash, a rather otherworldly Mad-Max-style hamlet along the road and the last major Kyrgyz outpost on the Highway.
+Once in Kyrgyzstan (expect long but friendly border formalities), we'll head to Sary Tash, a rather otherworldly Mad-Max-style hamlet along the road and the last major Kyrgyz outpost on the Pamir Highway, arguably the most epic road in the entire former USSR.

 Coming from China we'll arrive in Sary Tash quite late in the evening, just in time for a shashlik dinner and some astronomic observations of the sublime night sky over the Pamir.

-On our second day we'll explore the area surrounding the hamlet: from Sary Tash you'll enjoy stunning views of the Trans-Alai and in clear-weather days you'll get a glimpse of the mighty Lenin Peak and Communism Peak, the two highest mountains in the whole USSR.
+On our second day we'll explore the area surrounding the hamlet: from Sary Tash you'll enjoy stunning views of the Trans-Alai and in clear-weather days you'll get a glimpse of the mighty Lenin Peak and Communism Peak, the two highest mountains in the USSR.

-The more athletic among us will be able to undertake short hikes across Martian landscape around Sary Tash, whereas the lazier ones will enjoy the company of the local villagers, who will share with us their homes, their food and their stories.
+The more athletic among us will be able to undertake short hikes across the lunar landscapes around Sary Tash, whereas the lazier ones will enjoy the company of the local villagers, who will share with us their homes, their food and their stories.

 Meals and overnights in Sary Tash.

 DAY 14 - Tajikistan: Pamir Highway

 We'll then continue our epic journey along the Pamir Highway heading towards Rangkul, yet another remote hamlet surrounded by unreal natural beauty and crumbling Soviet ruins.

 After lunch we'll drive south to Murghab, the main urban settlement in Northern Pamir.

 After a quick tour around the rather dull downtown (Soviet nostalgia, deserted bazaars and empty mosques), we'll visit the local headquarter of the National Mountaineering Association to learn more about the history and the explorations of this extremely remote corner of Central Asia.

 Dinner and overnight in Murghab.

 DAY 15 - Tajikistan: Pamir Highway

 Another full day driving down the legendary Pamir Highway.

 We'll first head to the tiny village Alichur where we'll enjoy a traditional Pamiri lunch.